 “If God sends you many sufferings, it is a sign that He has great plans for you and certainly wants to make you a saint.”
 (St. Ignatius Loyola)

 I woke up last Tuesday not feeling very grateful.
 I am not sure why, but I started my day in a “mood.”
 Maybe it was the stress of having too much on my plate as I pondered my numerous family, work, ministry and writing commitments.
 It could have been the large private school tuition bills which are due every month regardless of our financial situation.
-Maybe it was the anxiety around growing my business in a volatile economy.
-It may have been the stress around giving my sons all that they need from me as a father in these critical teen years.
-Maybe it was was this crazy election year.
+Maybe it was the anxiety around growing my business or the exorbitant cost of health insurance small business owners are forced to pay.
+It may have been the stress around giving my sons all that they need from me as a father in these critical years of their lives.
 It is quite possible I just needed a break and some alone time in prayer.

 I went to Eucharistic Adoration with the hope of finding peace, quiet and my lost gratitude.
 However, all I could do was dwell on my challenges and how frustrated I was with my inability to listen during the hour before the Blessed Sacrament.
 I struggled to quiet my mind and be grateful for the blessings in my life, then I finally prayed an Our Father and left feeling worse than when I entered the chapel.